 Created with the schedules and preferences of busy women in mind, the pop-up conference took advantage of the confined space and hours on a plane to force interaction, developing an agenda that combined group activities with structured mingling.

-“We wanted to turn the conference format inside out and create plenty of opportunities for interaction.”
 “We wanted to turn the conference format inside out and create plenty of opportunities for interaction,” says Marie Claire editor-in-chief Anne Fulenwider.
 “The most valuable and fun experiences don’t happen in the conference room but, instead, by the coffee or on the buffet line,” she says.
 “It’s out of a casual gathering that relationships are formed.”

 “Networking, in general, is a word I have distain for,” agrees Lauren Maillian, a host on Oxygen’s Quit Your Day Job and a PowerTrip participant.
 Having a personal connection or a common interest is an essential ingredient in any business relationship, she says.
 “Otherwise you could just swap business cards and you wouldn’t even need to have a conversation at all.”

 And so, on a crisp morning in March, 100 women boarded a chartered JetBlue flight from John F. Kennedy Airport bound for San Francisco International Airport.
 Those in attendance had been vetted carefully, Fulenwider says.

 During the six-hour flight, participants were encouraged to get up, walk around, and talk with each other.
 Women could also connect virtually through the messaging app Slack or in person during small group meet-ups in the first class section of the plane.
 Mallian, who was on the flight, says she made “real and genuine” connections because “everyone there was incredibly present.”